TehBrian/tehbrian.github.io/README.md

 - Make the website more responsive and better looking across all devices.
 - Add a header/navbar, put the theme toggler there.
 - Possibly change the theme switcher to an actual button.
-- Possibly split up about me, contact, and FAQ, into separate pages.
+- Possibly split up about me, contact, and FAQ into separate pages.

 ### Thing that I might need later:
 <script src='https://cdn.jsdelivr.net/gh/cferdinandi/smooth-scroll@15/dist/smooth-scroll.polyfills.min.js'>script>